Paola-cmyk/holbertonschool-hbnb/README.md

 ## <a href="https://github.com/Paola-cmyk/holbertonschool-hbnb/tree/main/part1" target="_blank">**part1**</a>
-This directory consits of the blueprints and foundations of the Airbnb
+This directory consits of the blueprints and foundations of the Hbnb

 ## <a href="https://github.com/Paola-cmyk/holbertonschool-hbnb/tree/main/part2" target="_blank">**part2**</a>
-Begins the implementation phase of the application based on the design developed on part1.
+Here begins the implementation phase of the application based on the design developed on part1.

 ## <a href="https://github.com/Paola-cmyk/holbertonschool-hbnb/tree/main/app" target="_blank">**app**</a>
 Here is the bones of the Hbnb app, you will find the structure codes and backend development.